vijayandraPATIL/chef-artifactory-artifact/README.md

 # artifactory-artifact

-Chef LWRP to fetch artifact from Artifactory.
+LWRP for artifacts on Artifactory.

 ## Supported Platforms